CipherKill/AppleSpotBlender/README.md

 # AppleSpotBlender - The Apple to Spotify Playlist Converter

 A program to convert Apple Music Playlist to Spotify Playlist.
+Note: I have changed my name from CipherKill to ReptilianPride

 ## How to run